CopernicaMarketingSoftware/Documentation/Yothalot/php-mapreduce.md

 }
 ```

-The `emit()` method in the `Yothalot\Writer` class takes one parameter: the
-reduced value.
-You can only use scalars for these values, or an array containing
-scalars.

 Keep in mind that it is very well possible that the reduce() method gets called
 more than once for the same key.
 This for example happens when so many keys were
 found that multiple chained reducers are started.
 The value that you emit might